Planning For Web Design (Definition Document Samples)

 Click image for Style Guide sample

 These are simple, blocky representations of website pages that are devoid of graphics and color.
 A wireframe indicates key content and functions required on a page.
 Designers and developers will reference the approved wireframes.
 Wireframes are usually created by an IA (Interface Architect) in a program like Axure or OmniGraffle.
-Key wireframes should be created for both mobile and desktop devices to indicate how the structure and function is meant to adapt to different screen resolutions.
-Note: We have a wireframe video here.
+Key wireframes should be created for both mobile and desktop devices to indicate how the structure and function are meant to adapt to different screen resolutions.

 Click image for Wireframe sample